xster/flutter-wiki/Using-Flutter-Drive-with-Web.md

 * Use the [instructions](https://developer.apple.com/documentation/webkit/testing_with_webdriver_in_safari) to enable safari driver.
 * start safari driver on port 4444 `./usr/bin/safaridriver  --port=4444`

-IOS Safari can be run on simulator.
+IOS Safari can be run on a simulator.
 Simulators are part of Xcode, more [details](https://developer.apple.com/documentation/xcode).
 After making sure your macOS have simulators, follow the steps above to start the Safari driver.
-Unlike Andorid the Desktop Safari version and simulator version is the same.
+Unlike Android the Desktop Safari version and simulator version is the same.

 ### Using Firefox